alexgavrilyuk/Neuroledger/backend/src/features/chat/README.md

   title: String,
   associatedDatasetIds: [ObjectId], // IDs of datasets associated with this session (set on first message)
   createdAt: Date,
-  lastActivityAt: Date // Renamed from updatedAt for clarity }
+  updatedAt: Date // Used as lastActivityAt
+}
 ```